SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 **Hint:** The key cache is not intended as request log, and therefore should have a limited lifetime, else it could easily exceed the data resource in size.

 **Note:** The {Idempotency-Key} header unlike other headers in this section is not standardized in an RFC.
 Our only reference are the usage in the [Stripe API](https://stripe.com/docs/api/idempotent_requests).
-However, as it fit not into our section about [???](#proprietary-headers), and we did not want to change the header name and semantic, we decided to treat it as any other common header.
+However, as it fit not into our section about proprietary-headers, and we did not want to change the header name and semantic, we decided to treat it as any other common header.

 ## Compatibility